 1 tablespoon grated fresh ginger

 3 - 5 dashes hot sauce

 Bring a large pot of salted water to a boil.
 Add shrimp and cook 3 - 4 minutes, until they turn pink.
 Drain, run under cold water, peel and devein.

 Meanwhile, bring another pot of salted water to a boil, drop in snap peas and boil, uncovered, 2 - 3 minutes, until just tender and still bright green.
 Drain and rinse immediately with cold water to stop the cooking.

-To make vinaigrette: Whisk together olive oil, soy sauce, vinegar, lime juice, ginger, and hot sauce in a small bowl until well-combined.
+To make vinaigrette: Whisk together olive oil, soy sauce, vinegar, lime juice, ginger, honey, and hot sauce in a small bowl until well-combined.

 Put shrimp, snap peas, and green onions in a large bowl, add vinaigrette, and toss well.
 Divide the mixture among 4 plates and garnish each serving with the diced mango, chopped nuts, and lime wedges.